sergicanet9/go-hexagonal-api/README.md

 ```
 make up
 ```
-It starts 4 containers.
-Two of them are databases (MongoDB and PostgreSQL) and the other two are instances of the API, each of them already set up to work with one of the databases.
+It starts 6 containers: two databases (MongoDB and PostgreSQL), their respective UIs (mongo-express and pgAdmin), and two API instances (each of them already set up to work with one of the databases).
 <br />
 Both Swagger URLs are printed when running the command.